Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1UqIDp_byFc,103.98,117.24.md

 ### Transcript

-> THQ Nordic is not a publisher coffee-stained publishing remains to be our publisher I think we can go with THQ Nordic if we wanted to but satisfactory
+> well is THQ Nordic out publisher know THQ Nordic is not a publisher coffee-stained publishing remains to be our publisher I think we can go with THQ Nordic if we wanted to but satisfactory is going to be published with